-- Use appropriately and effectively the following grammar and syntax structures: perfect tenses; present modals of necessity, obligation, and advice; two-word modals; pronoun reference and transition words; there is/there are impersonal structures; compound sentences; complex sentences of comparison and contrast.
+- Receive explicit instruction on and practice the following grammar and syntax structures: perfect tenses; present modals of necessity, obligation, and advice; two-word modals; pronoun reference and transition words; there is/there are impersonal structures; compound sentences; complex sentences of comparison and contrast.

 Use appropriately and effectively the following items:

 - Adjectives and nouns to qualify and describe nouns